openUC2/UC2-Workshop/UC2_03_IMSWITCH.md

 *if you want to stay up to date*
 - **optional: Github Desktop**: `Git-2.36.0-64-bit.exe`
 - **optional: Github Desktop**: `GitHubDesktopSetup-x64.exe`
+- And then fork the repositories and install from there..

 ### Installation